emmz3230/Routing-Controller-Doc/docs/Using-Interceptors/Interceptor-Function.md

 # Interceptor function

-The easiest way is to use functions directly passed to `@UseInterceptor` of the action.
+The easiest way to use functions directly passed to `@UseInterceptor` of the action .

 ```
 import { Get, Param, UseInterceptor } from "routing-controllers";